 In 1925, Exhibit publish the portraits in action of 128 baseball players, most often in a vertical format.
 The player's name and position, along with his city and league, are grouped in a box at the bottom left.

 This series includes a rookie card which is outstanding in the history of baseball images : Henry L. Gehrig, Infield, New York, A.L.
 (American League).
 Lou Gehrig, 22, holds up his bat for hitting.
 He already has that look of a quiet colossus which will please the public so much.

-This view is indeed not the earliest image of Gehrig's career.
-A print of a press photo taken in 1923 featuring him with the Yankees uniform was sold for $ 22.7K including premium by Heritage on August 14, 2015, lot 81004.
+This image is of course not the earliest from Gehrig's career.
+A print of a press photo taken in 1923 featuring him with the Yankees uniform was sold for $ 22.7K by Heritage on August 14, 2015, lot 81004.

-Cards in great condition are eagerly sought after.
-A sale dedicated to 1933 Goudey by Heritage on January 24, 2019 highlighted three unsigned cards graded Mint 9 by PSA : a Gehrig for $ 580K, two different Ruth for $ 530K (# 144) and $ 460K (# 181).
+A sale dedicated to 1933 Goudey by Heritage on January 24, 2019 highlighted three cards graded Mint 9 by PSA : a Gehrig for $ 580K and two Ruth for $ 530K (# 144) and $ 460K (# 181).
 Two years before, a VG-EX 4 Goudey-Ruth cards did not exceed $ 15K and signed cards were of interest only to specialist collectors.

 The star lot of the collection of the late Thomas Newman was a 1933 Goudey # 53 featuring Ruth with bat on shoulder and yellow background.
 It was sold for $ 4.2M by Memory Lane on July 10, 2021, lot 1.
 It is the only card of this position graded Mint 9 by PSA with none higher and none equal or higher by SGC.